 Potential Pros Of GMO Crops & Foods

-Crops can be engineered to be more pest resistant to whatever the dominant pests are in a particular region.
+There’s claims that some crops can be engineered to be more pest resistant to whatever the dominant pests are in a particular region, for a particular crop.

-There’s also the added benefit that soil doesn’t need to be tilled as often for weed control, so, farmers can use conservation tillage production methods that preserve topsoil, prevent erosion, and reduce carbon emissions
+In this instance, an added benefit may be that soil doesn’t need to be tilled as often for weed control, so, farmers may have the option to use conservation tillage production methods that preserve topsoil, prevent erosion, and reduce carbon emissions

-The GM Rainbow Papaya, developed to be resistant to PRSV, allowed Hawaiian papaya farmers to recover from an outbreak of this devastating disease that crippled their industry (gmoanswers.com)
+The GM Rainbow Papaya [was] developed to be resistant to PRSV [and this] allowed Hawaiian papaya farmers to recover from an outbreak [of this disease] (gmoanswers.com)